 Independent Film Distribution Can Be A Daunting Process

 When a major blockbuster movie is coming out, studios invest hundreds of thousands of dollars to produce movie trailers, advertising and marketing to let you know about the film.
 However, independent film distribution works much differently.
-Small organizations, such as nonprofit film production company Warrior Films, have to compete with the huge studios to get awareness of their movies out.
+Small organizations have to compete with the huge studios to get awareness of their movies out.

 That is why so many independent films don’t make it into theaters.
 Small companies just don’t have the monetary means to compete with large advertising spend and limited screens for film distribution.
 Does that mean that independent films aren’t as good as many of the blockbuster films that hit the big screen?